 Then, build your rule as you would normally do in an expression editor.

-Recall that when building library rules there is no Context, which means that the Data Model cannot be browsed, thus Xpaths cannot be used.
+Remember that when building library rules there is no Context, which means that the Data Model cannot be seen, meaning that XPaths cannot be used.

 Using library rules